strangerstudios/pmpro-akismet/readme.txt

 With this integration, the same comment spam filters are used to detect checkout form abuse.
 The plugin checks the submitted email address against Akismet's world-class spam filters.
 If a checkout is flagged, membership registration is completely blocked.

-You can use this plugin to protect free user registations as well as paid checkouts.
+You can use this plugin to protect free user registrations as well as paid checkouts.
 Payments will not be processed for flagged email addresses, which is a great way to protect your site from card testing, credit card fraud, as well as fake registrations and spam.

 == Installation ==